pyprojectx/px-demo/README.md

 ## Python libraries
 Make it a habit to manage the libraries that you use with a decent dependency manager like [Poetry](https://python-poetry.org/) or [PDM](https://pdm.fming.dev/).

-So in stead of using a _requirements.txt_, or worse, `pip install` instructions, list your dependencies in _pyproject.toml_.
+So instead of using a _requirements.txt_, or worse, `pip install` instructions, list your dependencies in _pyproject.toml_.

 No need to install anything, the pyprojectx wrapper script will make sure that the tools are available.
+All the required tools are installed inside the project dir (cfg. npm dev dependencies).

 Experimenting with your code in a Jupyter notebook f.e., becomes as easy as `./pw notebook`.